OmarShehata/atom-tracer/HowItWorks.md

 ## Folder Structure

 All code for the supported languages can be found in `lib/langs/`.
-For example, to get the tracer to work with Python, I created a `python/` directly there with three files:
+For example, to get the tracer to work with Python, I created a `python/` directory there with three files:

 - info.yml
 - parse.py